 Therefore, to these new Men and Women of Letters of Green Books, I offer a hearty and soul-filled congratulations on this second success.
 May there be many more.
 Long live their imaginations and the imaginations of others.

 Or, as Tolkien best said it in 1958, “I look East, West, North, South, and I do not see Sauron; but I see that Saruman has many descendants.
 We Hobbits have against them no magic weapons.
 Yet, my gentlehobbits, I give you this toast: To the Hobbits.
 May they outlast the Sarumans and see spring again in the trees.”

-*Please note that this essay, which is republished here with gracious permission of the author, originally appeared in slightly different form in 2004 as the Introduction in More People’s Guide to J.R.R.
+This essay, which is republished here with gracious permission of the author, originally appeared in slightly different form in 2004 as the Introduction in More People’s Guide to J.R.R.
 Tolkien.
-The Green Books site seems not to have been updated since 2006.
-Books by Bradley Birzer may be found in The Imaginative Conservative Bookstore.